KiranJavkar/PRAWNS/README.md

 E.g.: `./kmer_variant_coords_fasta_display.o PRAWNS_results/all_assembly_filepaths.txt 0 2818695 2818729` \
 `./kmer_variant_coords_fasta_display.o test_results/all_assembly_filepaths.txt 4 3892906 3893510`

+### Distance matrix for population structure adjustment

+The *conserved regions* can be used to estimate a distance matrix for the given genomes which can then be used for population structure adjustments in subsequent analyses.

+An auxiliary script, `get_distance_matrix_and_newick_tree.py`, has been provided for the distance matrix computation.
+For *N* genomes, the distance matrix will be a *N*x*N* matrix, where the genome indices (ordering) is same as that provided in the input csv file used for running PRAWNS.
+This script can be run as: \
+`python get_distance_matrix_and_newick_tree.py -i <prawns_input.csv> -d <PRAWNS_results_dir>`

+Additionally, this script generates a phylogenetic tree plot, a newick tree for the same, and clusters the genomes into groups of genomes denoting the underlying population structure likely to be exhibited by the given genomes.
+These groups are represented by distinct group labels (which are numbers starting with 0) and all genomes within the same group will have the same group label.
+These group labels can been seen in the phylogenetic tree plot and the newick tree.

 ## Citation
-If you use PRAWNS for your work, please cite it: the manuscript is under submission; until published, please cite this GitHub repository:
+If you use PRAWNS for your work, please cite it: the manuscript is under submission;
+until published, please cite this GitHub repository:
 ```
 @misc{Javkar2022,
   author = {Javkar, Kiran and Rand, Hugh and Strain, Errol and Pop, Mihai},